LODSContent/DPCP-040-mgrtdvopsghdepth/Lab07/Lab7.md

 - Define the Test stage, which includes a condition that runs the stage only if the build reason is marked as Schedule.

-For learning purposes, we'll define the schedule but also allow the build to go directly from Dev to Test without waiting for 3 A.M.
+For learning purposes, we’ll define the schedule but also allow the build to go directly from Dev to Test without waiting for 3 A.M.
 This lets you complete the lab without delay.

-### Task 1: Promote changes to the Test stage
+### Task 1 : Promote changes to the Test stage

 Here, you modify your pipeline configuration to deploy the build to the *Test* stage.